Laurie Mischley, ND, PhD, MPH

 samantha evans, nd

-Samantha Evans, ND graduated from Bastyr University and is the current Resident Physician to Drs.
+Samantha Evans, ND graduated from Bastyr University and completed a residency with physician Drs.
 Laurie Mischley and Marco Vespignani.
 While attending Bastyr, her studies focused on neurology and Parkinson's disease and she worked as a Research Assistant on the CAMCarePD.bastyr.edu epidemiological study.
 Dr. Evans frequently speaks at PD support groups throughout the Pacific Northwest.

 NATE COOMER, PT, DPT, NCS